 - Danish oil

 - Metal paint and paintbrushes

 2. Release jammed nuts and bolts: If the nuts and bolts used to fix the wood are rusty, try spraying with release oil and leave overnight.
 Still stuck?
 Find a screwdriver to match the bolt head.
 Hold in place and give it a sharp blow with a hammer to break through the corrosion.
-Still no luck?
 The last resort is to cut through with a hacksaw.

 4. Tone down the wood surface: New wood makes an obvious repair but wood dye helps blend it in.
 Use scrap wood or the underside of the slats to test wood stains until you find the closest match.
 Number each test patch and wait until they are dry before deciding on the shade.
-The best match was Antique Pine stain with a little black pigment.

 5. Prepare the new slats: Lay the new planks on the bench.
 From underneath mark the positions of the bolts.
 To avoid splitting the wood when fixing it on to the bench, make a pilot hole with a small drill bit.
 When it just breaks through the wood, stop drilling and complete the hole from the other side.
 Repeat with a bolt-sized drill bit.

 6. Fix the new slats to the bench: Push the bolts through each end of the plank and secure with the nuts.
 Once all the bolts are correctly positioned, go round and tighten all of the nuts.
 Hold the bolt head with a screwdriver and then tighten the nuts with a spanner.
 Dip each bolt into a little grease to help to keep any rust at bay.

 7. Apply preservative and Danish oil: Apply a coat of preservative to the wood.
 When dry, apply Danish oil with a brush.
 Any surplus should be wiped off with a rag so it doesn’t congeal and go sticky.
 Leave at least four hours and apply a further two coats with the same method.